Double Falcon

-Double Falcon (also possibly Dju and Nebwy) was a ruler of Lower Egypt from Naqada III.
+Double Falcon (also possibly Dju, Nebwy, Hrwy, and Horwy) was a ruler of Lower Egypt from Naqada III.
 He may have reigned during the 32nd century BC.
 The length of his reign is unknown.

 Attestation

-In 1910, Egyptologist M. J. Clédat discovered the first evidence of Double Falcon's existence.
-Clédat was excavating the site of el-Mehemdiah in the northeastern Nile Delta when a peasant brought him a jar and some incised fragments that he had uncovered during the planting of a palm-grove in nearby el-Beda.
+In 1910, Egyptologist Jean Clédat discovered the first evidence of Double Falcon's existence.
+Clédat was excavating the site of El Mahmoudiyah in the northeastern Nile Delta when a peasant brought him a jar and some incised fragments that he had uncovered during the planting of a palm-grove in nearby el-Beda.
 Investigating the site, Clédat soon discovered four serekhs of Double Falcon.

 The next attestation of Double Falcon was discovered in 1912 during excavations by Hermann Junker on the site of Tura, where a tomb yielded a complete jar bearing a serekh topped by two falcons.

 More recently, serekhs of Double Falcon have been found in the Sinai Peninsula, in Tell Ibrahim Awad in the eastern Delta, in Adaima and Abydos in Upper Egypt, and in the Palmahim quarry in southern Israel.

 The concentration of Double Falcon's serekhs in Lower Egypt and the north-western Sinai indicates that his rule may have been limited to these regions.
 Nonetheless, the wider geographic presence of his serekhs, notably in Upper Egypt and the Southern Levant, suggests that the long-distance authority of the Naqada III kings had already commenced towards the end of the period, be it through trading or warfare.

 If the inscriptions on the recto side of the Libyan Palette are indeed royal names, Double Falcon may be listed alongside either Scorpion I or Scorpion II in the second row of inscribed symbols.